fabihanuva/FoodOrderingSystem/README.md

 | Testing | JUnit 5 (Jupiter) |
 | Persistence | Java Serialization (flat `.ser` files) |

+Project Overview

+MU Food Corner is a Java-based desktop food ordering system developed using Java Swing.
+The application allows customers to browse a menu, add food items to their cart, apply discount codes, place orders, and generate receipts.
+It also includes an admin panel for managing menu items and viewing order history.
+The system uses file serialization to save menu and order data, ensuring information is retained between sessions.
+The project follows object-oriented programming principles and provides a simple, user-friendly interface for both customers and administrators.

 ## Project Structure

 ```